revolunet/angular-google-analytics/README.md

   // Activate reading custom tracking urls from $routeProvider config (default is false)
   // This is more flexible than using RegExp and easier to maintain for multiple parameters.
-  // It also reduces tracked pages to routes defined in the $routeProvider and therefor reduces
+  // It also reduces tracked pages to routes (only those with a templateUrl) defined in the
-  // bounce rate created by redirects.
+  // $routeProvider and therefor reduces bounce rate created by redirects.
+  // NOTE: The following option requires the ngRoute module AnalyticsProvider.readFromRoute(true);
+  // Add custom routes to the $routeProvider like this.
 You can also exclude certain routes from tracking by
-  // adding 'doNotTrack' property AnalyticsProvider.readFromRoute(true);
+  // adding 'doNotTrack' property
-  // Add custom routes to the $routeProvider like this
   $routeProvider
     .when('/sessions', {
       templateUrl: 'list.html',